 - Double the recipe to make more.

-I’d love to hear your feedback below in the comments if you make the recipe!Print
+I’d love to hear your feedback below in the comments if you make the recipe.
+The most I hear how your kids like my recipes, the better I can make them for everyone.
+Thanks in advance!Print

 With just a few basic ingredients and fresh apples, your crock pot can do the rest of the work of making applesauce!